collections_bookmark Part of Bloomburrow

 How often is Fabled Passage drawn in a Commander game?

-Across 1406 tracked multiplayer Commander games where Fabled Passage was in the deck, it was drawn 27% of the time.
-That is typical for a singleton in a 100-card deck.
-Of 471 instances that reached a player's hand, 72% were activated before the game concluded.
-The remainder mostly reflects games ending before the player could use it, not a deliberate choice to hold it.
+Across 4154 tracked games where Fabled Passage was in the deck, it was drawn 26% of the time.
+That figure is typical for a singleton in a 100-card Commander deck.
+Of 1324 copies that reached a hand, 74% were activated before the game ended.
+Copies that go unactivated are almost entirely a game-length effect: the game concludes before the player has a chance to use them.

 What turn does Fabled Passage usually get activated?